kjeske/rudder/README.md

 ## App component

-App component is an initial component for the whole application.
-It can look like that:
+App.razor component is an initial component for the whole application.
+Let's change it to:

 ```razor
 @inject Store<AppState> store